 Hobotnica Ispod Peke

-If you’ve tried Japan’s Takoyaki, then you might as well try Croatia’s Hobotnica Ispod Peke.
+If you’ve tried Japan’s takoyaki, then you might as well try Croatia’s Hobotnica Ispod Peke.
 It’s also made of seafood, usually octopus, that’s cooked with meat and veggies.
 They also mix potatoes, a bit of honey, and Mediterranean herbs into the pot just to bring out that unique and exotic flavour.

-Declared as Croatia’s intangible cultural heritage by the Croatian Ministry of Culture, Soparnik should be on every traveller’s food bucket list.
+Declared Croatia’s intangible cultural heritage by the Croatian Ministry of Culture, Soparnik should be on every traveller’s food bucket list.
 It’s a simple recipe and yet loved by so many locals.
 Soparnik is made up of dough that sandwiches chard, onions, and parsley.
 Think of it as a lighter or healthier version of an Italian pizza.
-It’s served as a whole pie then served in slices.
+It’s served as a whole pie and then served in slices.
 The best thing about this for Filipinos?
-You can easily make the slices your baon and put them in a tupperware for when you tour the city.
+You can easily make the slices your baon and put them in a Tupperware for when you tour the city.

 Also read: 10 Must-Try Local Dishes In Europe

 Places to visit

 Once you land in Zagreb, you’re already at the heart of Croatia.
 As its capital, Zagreb is Croatia’s largest city, with 30 attractive parks, spacious pedestrian zones, and numerous cafes you can relax in to enjoy the peaceful atmosphere.
 Zagreb is also considered a safe city that has managed to stay romantic thanks to its mix of modern and historical attractions.

 The architecture of the churches and towers in their Upper Town, in particular, will take you back to medieval times as you walk on cobblestone streets.
 On the other hand, walking in their Lower Town will show you a mix of neo-baroque and art deco buildings.
 Truly a city meant to be experienced on foot!